-You will write a two page analysis for each of 12 of the 15 issues discussed in the textbook.
-See the list on the last page of the syllabus of the 15 issues listed on the textbook Contents page that you may write about.
-The list will be slightly different for the two versions of the textbook.
+You will write a two page analysis for each of 12 of the 18 issues discussed in the textbook.
 Each analysis will be worth up to five points and should be two full pages in length (no more and no less).
 Reviews must be single-spaced (not 1.15, which is the default setting for recent versions of Word) and printed using Times New Roman, size 12 font, with 1.25 inch margins on the sides and 1 inch margins on the top and bottom (Office 2003 default in Margin settings in Page Layout on the Word header).
 Also, please do not use any space saving techniques such as adding extra space between paragraphs (the first sentence of each paragraph should be indented), using bulleted or numbered items, using sub-titles or footnotes, including diagrams and tables, or including anything other than the article number and your name at the top of your review.
 Your grade on the review will be reduced if you do not follow these technical requirements.
-The ENTIRE first page of each analysis should include a summary of the two articles related to the issue.
+The ENTIRE first page of each analysis should include a summary of the two articles related to the issue (the Yes and No articles).
 The ENTIRE second page of each analysis should contain your analysis of BOTH the strengths and the weaknesses of BOTH of the two articles and your opinion regarding the issue (please use the terms "strength" and "weakness" when writing the second page of each analysis).
+You should not write about the Issue Summary or the Exploring the Issue sections of the Issue.
 Your analyses should be submitted to me as Word attachments to either Blackboard Message or email messages to me according to the following schedule (early and late submissions will not be accepted):